 If you’re hoping to make some extra cash while clearing the clutter from your house, then a garage sale (or yard sale, if you prefer) is likely in your future.
-Use these tips to learn how to have a successful yard sale that nets you a nice chunk of change while helping you downsize.
+Use these tips to learn how to have a successful garage sale that nets you a nice chunk of change while helping you downsize.

 It’s tempting to simply throw everything you no longer want into the “sell” pile.
-Resist that temptation!
-You’ll have a more successful yard sale when you present buyers with the right stuff.
+But the most successful yard sales are those where buyers see the right stuff.
 Here are some garage sale tips for choosing the best items:

 - Smartphones: Within one to two years old, make sure to completely erase the memory.

 Of course, you can sell other items as well, but these are the ones that will draw big crowds.

 Items like shoes, teen clothing (unless they’re designer pieces or still have tags), outdated electronics and appliances, souvenir items and college memorabilia generally don’t sell well.
 These items are better off donated so they don’t distract buyers from the good stuff.

 Finally, there are some items that should really just be thrown out or recycled.
 These include:

 - Outdated technical books or manuals

 - VHS and cassette tapes